 Our Retreat Land

 Yeshe Rangsal (self-cognizant wakefulness) is Pundarika’s 55 acres of secluded retreat land in Crestone, Colorado.
 The Enlightenment Stupa (Jangchub Chorten) was built in 2005 at the heart of the land, and a shrine to Dorje Yudronma (protectress of the land and Dzogchen practice lineages Rinpoche holds) was completed in 2010.
 The Stupa is accompanied by a seasonal shrine tent completed in 2010, and individual retreat cabin design plans are under review.
-Construction of a multi-purpose utility building will be complete mid-July 2013.
+Construction of a multi-purpose utility building was complete mid-July 2013.
 Three single retreat cabins were built on the land in 2018, and a two bedroom residence near the land was also purchased for retreats.
 An aspiration for the future is to provide the circumstances for longer term retreats at Yeshe Rangsal.
 Rinpoche’s new small and lovely residence (Zimchung) is located adjacent to the retreat land.

 In the East